Kryvyi Rih: Labour protests

-Beginning in 2017 Kryvyi Rih witnessed major labour unrest.
+Beginning in 2017, Kryvyi Rih had major labour unrest.
 In May 2017, coordinated protest actions began at the city's main plants, Kryvyi Rih Iron Ore Plant, Evraz-Sukha Balka and AMKR.
 Employees stopped work, held public meetings and occupied administration offices.
 Conscious that they were receiving one of the lowest wages across the global industry, the metalworkers raised the demand for a monthly wage of US$1,000/Euros.
-The conflict stopped after an agreement was reached to gradually raise wages (on average by 50%).
-But the following year, protest erupted again triggered by the fatal result of underinvestment in plant and safety.
+The conflict stopped after an agreement was reached to gradually raise wages, on average by 50%.
+In 2018, protest erupted again triggered by the fatal result of underinvestment in plant and safety.
 On the night of 3–4 March 2018, the roof collapsed at AMKR's converter shop, killing a 25-year-old worker.

-In May, the ArcelorMittal steel plant ground to a halt as workers refused to guide trains along the factory's self-enclosed supply chain until they received monthly pay of 1,000 euros.
+In May 2018, the ArcelorMittal steel plant ground to a halt as workers refused to guide trains along the factory's self-enclosed supply chain until they received monthly pay of 1,000 euros.
 Management brought in employees from state-owned railway company Ukrzaliznytsia to run the factory, breaking the strike but leaving the central dispute in place.
-An underlying problem, according to ArcelorMittal's chief procurement officer, is a labour shortage.
-Skilled workers are emigrating to Poland, Czechia, and to other countries.
-But the plant's upper management sees costs associated with the higher salaries that might retain workers as an unacceptable threat to an ambitious, multibillion-dollar factory modernization project.
+An underlying problem, according to ArcelorMittal's chief procurement officer, was a labour shortage.
+Skilled workers were emigrating to Poland, Czechia, and to other countries.
+But the plant's upper management saw costs associated with the higher salaries that might retain workers as an unacceptable threat to an ambitious, multibillion-dollar factory modernization project.

-Kryvorizhstal, Ukraine's largest integrated steel company, had been privatised in 2005 in publicly televised auction.
-This was after the incoming government of President Viktor Yushchenko cancelled a 2004 auction that had seen the company sold at a much lower price to a consortium that included the son-in-law of ex-President Leonid Kuchma.The Indian-owned international steel conglomerate Mittal Steel proved successful with a bid of $4.8 billion (equivalent to a fifth of Ukraine's national budget).
+Kryvorizhstal, Ukraine's largest integrated steel company, had been privatised in 2005 in a publicly televised auction.
+This was after the incoming government of President Viktor Yushchenko cancelled a 2004 auction that had seen the company sold at a much lower price, to a consortium that included the son-in-law of ex-President Leonid Kuchma.
+The Indian-owned international steel conglomerate Mittal Steel proved successful with a bid of $4.8 billion, equivalent to a fifth of Ukraine's national budget.
 In 2006, Mittal took over its international rival, Arcelor, to form ArcelorMittal headquartered in Luxembourg City.
-Since then the company says its has invested more than $5 billion in its Kryvyi Rih operations.
+Over the next five years, the company said it invested more than $5 billion in its Kryvyi Rih operations.

 On 15 October 2020, in an action that began with 393 miners occupying mine-shafts, 18 iron-ore miners came to the surface after spending a total of 43 days underground to protest pay and conditions.
 The mine administration had introduced piecework wages for most jobs underground, linking people's daily income to the amount of ore mined.
 In response to this, and to above-ground worker blockades, plant management made concessions on wages, benefits and health and safety.